robertozanchi/map-data-wrangling/README.md

 ####3.
 Problems with phone numbers

 Simply by printing out phone number values, I detected a number types of mistakes and inconsistencies:

+1. Missing phone numbers
+2. Inconsistent formatting
+3. Not a phone number

 #####1.
 Missing phone numbers